 Turrialba, Costa Rica: The small farming town, gateway to the Caribbean

-Puerto Viejo, Costa Rica: Beach town in the South Caribbean
+Puerto Viejo, Costa Rica: Popular beach town and tourism hub in the South Caribbean

 Liberia, Costa Rica: Capital city of the Guanacaste province

 San Vito, Costa Rica: A mountain town in the South, off the beaten path destination for nature and wildlife